Andrea-Havron-NOAA/minimizR/README.md

 # minimizR
-minimizR is a l-bfgs function minimizer that works with freely estimable or value bounded parameter sets.
+minimizR is a l-bfgs function minimizer that works with freely estimable or box constrained parameter sets.

 # Install from R